Rayan Raveloson

-Rayan Ny Aina Arnaldo Raveloson (/mg/; born 16 January 1997) is a Malagasy professional footballer who plays as a midfielder for Swiss Super League club Young Boys.
+Rayan Ny Aina Arnaldo Raveloson (/mg/; born 16 January 1997) is a Malagasy professional footballer who plays as a midfielder for Turkish Süper Lig club Amedspor.
 He also holds French nationality as he was raised in Réunion, where his mother is from.

 Youth career

 Raveloson is a product of Réunionnais club SS Jeanne d'Arc.

 Club career

 Tours

 Raveloson started his career at French club Tours FC.
 He spent time with both the first team and the reserve team.

 Troyes

 In 2018, Raveloson signed for French Club ES Troyes AC.
 He helped them win promotion to Ligue 1 in the 2020/2021 season.

 LA Galaxy

 On 20 May 2021, Raveloson signed with Major League Soccer side LA Galaxy.
 He won an MLS Goal of the Week award in his first season for his bicycle kick goal against the Portland Timbers.

 Auxerre

 On 4 August 2022, LA Galaxy announced that it had transferred Raveloson to newly promoted Ligue 1 side Auxerre for a reported fee of $1.78 million, with potential add-ons to boost it above two million.